The History of Smart Home Technology

 Cutting More of the Cord

-Also employing radio frequency for smart home technology, the Z-Wave platform was introduced in 2005.
+Silicon Labs introduced the Z-Wave platform, which also employs radio frequency for smart home technology, in 2005.
 It operates in the sub-1GHz band, which is not affected by interference from Wi-Fi and other wireless technologies such as Bluetooth.
 Products with Z-Wave built in form a mesh network and can remotely communicate from device to device.
 Homeowners can also add non-Z-Wave products to their network by plugging them into Z-Wave accessory modules.

 Smart Home Technology That Learns